OlexaKvitka/RFM-Accounts-Segmentation-Analysis/README.md

 ## **Stages of task completion:**

-1. Write an SQL code to get a dataset for analysis that contains data:
+*1. Write an SQL code to get a dataset for analysis that contains data:*

 visit_cnt - unique number of emails opened by account;
 last_visit_date -  the date the letter was last opened;
 revenue - will assume that on average we should have received $10 from each open user email.

    To analyze were taken only account_id  there was one open letter and last_visit_date ≠ null.
-2. Make a dictionary based on each RFM scale's particular meaning.
+*2. Make a dictionary based on each RFM scale's particular meaning.*

 It's also need to look at the current state of affairs and divide each indicator into segments: